 Help and advice

-The advice below might not remove your anxiety completely, but it should help you to feel less stressed and more effective.
-Don't worry if you initially find some of the techniques tricky – stick with them, and you'll find they're worthwhile in the end.
+This page provides tips on managing exam anxiety.
+The advice below might not remove your anxiety but it should help you to feel less stressed and more effective.
+Don't worry if you find some of these techniques tricky to start with – stick with them and you'll find they're worthwhile in the end.

 Look after your physical health